-As a Primary Care Provider (PCP), you must arrange for 24 hours a day, seven days per week coverage of your patients who are our members.
-If you are arranging a substitute care provider, please use those who participate with the member’s benefit plan so that services may be covered under the member’s network benefit.
+As a PCP, you must arrange for 24 hours a day, 7 days per week coverage of our members.
+If you are arranging a substitute care provider, use those who are in-network with the member’s benefit plan.

-We have standards for appointment access and after-hours care to help ensure timely access to care for members.
-We use these standards to measure performance annually.
-Our standards are shown by service below.
+We have appointment standards for access and after-hours care to help ensure timely access to care for members.
+We use these to measure performance annually.
+Our standards are shown in the following table.

-The guidelines listed above are general UnitedHealthcare guidelines.
+These are general UnitedHealthcare guidelines.
 State or federal regulations may require standards that are more stringent.
-Contact your Network Management representative for help determining your state or federal-specific regulations.
+Contact your Network Management representative for help determining your state or federal regulations.

 If a member calls your office after hours, we ask that you provide emergency instructions, whether a person or a recording answers.
 Tell callers with an emergency to: